deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 The Aave v3 protocol can be organized in a number of logical modules: _Core Lend & Borrow_, _Reserve Parameters_, _Treasury, Aave Ecosystem Reserves & Rewards_, _GHO Stablecoin_ and _Aave Governance_.
 Each module exposes various degrees of control as explained in more detail below.
 Overall, these control vectors could result in the loss of user funds, loss of unclaimed yield or otherwise materially affect the expected performance of the protocol.

-This report only focuses on the parts that are specifically redeployed and to represent the _Etherfi_ instance, leaving out the following modules that are re-used (ie. same contracts) across the different instances (_Core_, _Prime_ and _Etherfi_) on mainnet: _Treasury, Aave Ecosystem Reserves & Rewards_, _GHO Stablecoin_ and _Aave Governance_.
+This report only focuses on the parts that are specifically redeployed and to represent the _EtherFi_ instance, leaving out the following modules that are re-used (ie. same contracts) across the different instances (_Core_, _Prime_ and _EtherFi_) on mainnet: _Treasury, Aave Ecosystem Reserves & Rewards_, _GHO Stablecoin_ and _Aave Governance_.
 For detailed report on the previously mentioned modules read the Aave _Core_ instance report.

 Note that the _Aave Governance_ is shared among the different instances.
-The upgrades on the _Etherfi_ instance are executed with the same mechanism as on the _Core_ instance, ie. permission to upgrade contracts in _Etherfi_ are assigned to the `Executor_lvl1` contract.
+The upgrades on the _EtherFi_ instance are executed with the same mechanism as on the _Core_ instance, ie. permission to upgrade contracts in _EtherFi_ are assigned to the `Executor_lvl1` contract.

 All the control vectors, apart from the [Emergency Admin](#security-council)'s privilege, are behind governance vote or if permissions are given to a multisig account, the permission is successfully restricted to prevent mis-use by using steward contracts.
 If the [Emergency Admin](#security-council) adhered to the security council standards, the _Upgradeability Risk_ would achieve a _medium_ score.
 With the current setup the Aave V3 _core instance_ achieves a _High_ centralization risk score.